-- This is difficult but if you can manage a permission, a trip at the Mumbai Secretariat (Nariman Point) can be a memorable trip.
-It’ll give you child a sneak-peek on the working of local administration.
+- This is difficult but if you can manage permission, a trip at the Mumbai Secretariat (Nariman Point) can be a memorable trip.
+It’ll give your child a sneak-peek on the working of local administration.

 - Take a break from the bustling traffic, enjoy a birds-eye view of this glamorous city of Mumbai.
 A helicopter ride will provide you breath-taking views throughout your half an hour journey.

-- Mumbai is the home of Bollywood and there are some operators who offer a half day Bollywood Tour.
+- Mumbai is the home of Bollywood and some operators offer a half-day Bollywood Tour.

 - Take a memorable tour inside the Dadasaheb Phalke Film City (Goregoan).

-- Tata Institute of Fundamental Research organizes CHAI & WHY that is a free science talk twice a month—Prithvi Theatre (Juhu) and Ruparel College (Dadar).
-It’s a must visit for science enthusiasts; of all age.
+- Tata Institute of Fundamental Research organizes CHAI & WHY that is a free science talk twice a month — Prithvi Theatre (Juhu) and Ruparel College (Dadar).
+It’s a must-visit for science enthusiasts; of all ages.

 - Visit The Global Vipassana Pagoda (Borivali) is an angelic structure constructed as a dedication to Buddha, his teachings and the monks who practice meditation

-- Take a tour of the oldest street shopping place of the city—Fashion Street (Between CST and Churchgate).
+- Take a tour of the oldest street shopping place in the city — Fashion Street (Between CST and Churchgate).

-- There are few freshwater lakes that provide water to the city.
+- Few freshwater lakes provide water to the city.
 A trip to explore these will be interesting.
-Visit Powai and Vihar Lake (Powai) and Tulsi Lake (Borivali) for a half day picnic.
+Visit Powai and Vihar Lake (Powai) and Tulsi Lake (Borivali) for a half-day picnic.

 - If your child loves the mall, don’t forget to show her or him the first mall of Mumbai—Heera Panna Shopping Mall (Haji Ali).
 We all have visited this place in our school or college time, remember?

 If you’re from Mumbai you might already be knowing these places.
-I not, you can always Google it out but do visit all of them before your child becomes another you.
-And if you have done them all and gnat to know more, mail me—I can tell you more!
+If not, you can always Google it out but do visit all of them before your child becomes another you.
+And if you’ve done them all and want to know more, mail me — I can tell you more!

 In case you need assistance, you can always contact my kaali-peeli-taxi-driver friend Sayyed on +91 9892730667 or +91 7303787052.
 He can take you to these places; with safety and security.